doki-theme/doki-theme-jetbrains/CONTRIBUTING.md

 ## Build Setup

-I have several codebases that I maintain which have similar build processes.
+I have several codebases that I maintain which have a similar build processes.
 So to reduce maintenance overhead, this repository uses https://github.com/doki-theme/doki-build-source-jvm .

 Doing so requires special setup for your development environment.